But there's actually a Traci

 Asylum' for release on December 29, 2009.

-ride on the coattails of big budget Hollywood exploitation films by producing
+Essentially, they ride on the coattails of big budget Hollywood exploitation

-a direct to video film with a similar title and premise which comes out
+films by producing a direct to video film with a similar title and premise

-of the Lost World, Alien vs Predator hits theatres,
+produce King of the Lost World, Alien vs Predator

-and Alien vs Hunter hits video store shelves.
-Land
+hits theatres, and Alien vs Hunter hits video store shelves.

 of the Lost is mockbustered by Land that Time Forgot.